flycheck/flycheck/doc/index.rst

    :height: 519
    :scale: 75%

-   Flycheck at work in an Emacs Lisp buffer, with the `Solarized Light`_ theme and the `Source Code Pro`_ font.
+   Flycheck in an Emacs Lisp buffer, with error highlights, indicators, and the error list.
+The color theme is `Solarized Light`_, together with the `Source Code Pro`_ font.

 .. contents:: Table of Contents
    :local: